segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 `identify` lets you tie a user to their actions and record traits about them.
 It includes a unique User ID and any optional traits you know about them.

-We recommend calling `identify` a single time when the user's account is first created, and only identifying again later when their traits are changed.
+We recommend calling `identify` a single time when the user's account is first created, identifying again later when their traits are changed, If users can log out of your app, we recommend identifying when a user logs back in.

 **Note:** We automatically assign an `anonymousId` to users before you identify them.
 The `userId` is what connects anonymous activities across devices.